dougeby/IntuneDocs/InTuneDocs/GetStarted/supported-mobile-devices-and-computers.md

 Before you set up Microsoft Intune, review this topic and other requirements listed in [What to know before you start Microsoft Intune](what-to-know-before-you-start-microsoft-intune.md).

-You can enroll, then manage the following device types:
+You can enroll then manage the following device types:

 [!INCLUDE[mdm-supported-devices](../includes/mdm-supported-devices.md)]